FAC10/research/week-10/user-journeys-and-stories.md

     Basically, using a sitemap that serves as a hierarchical diagram showing the structure of a website or application.
 They are used by User Experience Designers and Information Architects to define the _taxonomy_ through grouping of related content.

-3.  _When_ should I create a user story?
+3.  _When_ should I create a user journey?

   User journeys typically come towards the beginning of a project in the discovery or requirements gathering phase, normally after personas.
 This is both to visualize the user requirements and help feed into other design activities such as information architecture or wireframing.
 However, they can also be used further down the line when scoping out pieces of functionality in more detail.

-4.  _How_ do I create a user story?
+4.  _How_ do I create a user journey?

   Make sure it satisfies the following requirements, at least!